What to do if you’re concerned about a child

 We follow a three stage complaints process, plus an independent external review, and will let you know within five working days how long it will take us to resolve your complaint.
 We’ll keep you informed at all stages of the process.

 How to raise concerns about bullying and harassment

 If you work in the Children, Young People, Education and Skills department, and are concerned about bullying and harassment at work, we want you to know that we take this very seriously.

-There is helpful information under the States of Jersey grievance policy, which all staff have access to and include bullying and harassment guidelines.
+There is helpful information under the Government of Jersey grievance policy, which all staff have access to and include bullying and harassment guidelines.
 If your grievance is related to bullying or harassment, there is individual documents to refer to with details about investigation, informal and formal actions.